 In response to the current situation, we rolled out a new feature that allows users to record audio directly from the browser, or a combination of browser audio and computer microphone.
 It allows the tool to be used much more easily in a remote setting, even in a more collaborative session.

-We’ve made unlimited access to Glean free until August 31st so you can pass the benefits on to as many students as possible during this time.
+Trial Glean for free so you can start passing the benefits on to your students easily during this time.

 It could be the difference between no notes and great notes for remote learners at your institution.
 Come and take a closer look: